shibumi/shibumi.dev/content/posts/install-arch-linux-on-chromeos.md

 From here, you can follow the Arch Linux installation guide.
 Jump in the container (`lxc exec arch -- bash`) and run the following:

+### Update(2023-08-05)

+Do not change the username.
+If you change the username filesharing between the container and ChromeOS will stop working.
+When you continue to use the same user name + same IDs, the filesharing should be working fine.

+### Update(2023-08-05)

 ```
 # pkill -9 -u old-username
 # groupmod -n new-username old-username